 The Museum of Anatolian Civilizations is a real gem, showcasing many of Turkey's best ancient treasures and providing excellent insight into the incredible amount of history that has played out here.
-Housed in a 15th-century bedesten (similar to a caravansary), the museum covers every major civilization that has had a presence in Anatolia, going back nearly 10 millennia.
-Highlights of the vast collection include finds dating back to 7500 BC (famous mother goddess figurines among them) from the Neolithic site of Çatalhöyük, one of the oldest human settlements ever discovered; Hatti and Hittite artifacts, such as stylized stag and bull sculptures and drawings; and clay cuneiform tablets (the earliest written records found in Anatolia) from the Assyrian trade colonies period.
-Another renowned piece is a clay tablet recording a copy of the 13th-century BC Treaty of Kadesh, the world's first known peace treaty (the original was etched in silver), found at the ancient Hittite capital
+Housed in a 15th-century bedesten (similar to a kervansary), the museum covers every major civilization that has had a presence in Anatolia, going back more than 10 millennia.
+Highlights of the vast collection include finds dating back to 7000 BC—among them famous mother goddess figurines and wall paintings of animals and geometric patterns from the neolithic site of Çatalhöyük, one of the oldest human settlements ever discovered.
+Other items on display include stylized stag figures and stunning gold jewelry from the Hatti (an Early Bronze Age culture); and Hittite artifacts, such as terra-cotta bull sculptures and vases.

 Also noteworthy are the clay cuneiform tablets—the earliest written records found in Anatolia—from the Assyrian trade colonies period, as well as